 Connect with someone in the field you’re passionate about and ask them what they like or dislike about their job.
 Find out about the challenges they faced and how they overcame them.

-Do you have support from your family and friends?
+4. Do you have support from your friends and family?

 This point is crucial.
 I would hope that you have your dream job lined up or have a steady flow of income from your passion to replace your current income.
 But the reality is that even though you may have all these things lined up, emergencies can (and will) happen.
-I would be most comfortable in having an emergency fund to cover 6 months to a year’s worth of expenses before I commit to quitting my job to pursue a passion full time.
+I would be most comfortable in having an emergency fund to cover six months to a year’s worth of expenses before I commit to quitting my job to pursue a passion full-time.

 Sometimes the biggest risk is not taking one.
 If you’re looking to make that jump into a new line of work that you’re passionate about, I think that’s awesome!
 It’s just critical that you’re honest with yourself and really have worked through the points mentioned above.

-Have you ever quit your job to pursue your passion full time?
+Have you ever quit your job to pursue your passion full-time?
 What advice would you give to someone considering it?
 For those with questions about quitting your job, what concerns do you have about it?
+Leave a comment!